Why Choose NPC's Nursing Programs, LPN & RN?

 Already have your LPN?

 If you have already earned your LPN from NPC or another institution and wish to return to school to become a RN, you will need to complete a LPN-RN Transition Application.
 Additional details are available by contacting the NPC nursing department.
-(See bottom right of this page.)
+(See link at right on this page.)